You are here

 ASP = Adjusted Stock Price

-In order to hold the assumption of unchanged value of investment before and after the stock dividend, following mathematical equality must satisfy.
+To hold the assumption of the unchanged value of investment before and after the stock dividend, the following mathematical equality must be satisfied.

 Value of Investment Before stock dividend (VIB) = Value of Investment After stock dividend (VIA)